charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Staff Crossbow Guide.md

 ### Intro
 -

-### Playstyle
+### General Information
 - We fight from mid-range.
 - Constantly moving - realistically we’ll never be standing still and casting unless we absolutely can (we have a good tank drawing aggression).
 	- This is in contrast to both Staff/Wand and Staff/Longbow, who actually benefit from standing still when fighting.
 - The downsides of this combination are:
 	- The AoE isn’t as good as the Staff/Longbow or Staff/Wand.
-	- There’s not a lot of self-sustain, so you can’t really survive
+	- There’s not a lot of self-sustain, so you need to be careful.
--
+- The upsides of this combination are:
-	- Plus it makes up for this by being amazing at single-target DPS, which makes you hugely valuable in boss fights.
+	- It makes up for the reduced AoE by being amazing at single-target DPS, which makes you hugely valuable in boss fights.
+	- Since we’re never standing still, self-sustain isn’t as big of a deal since you get hit way less.

 ### Skills
 -